xxYETTERxx/FalloutBGCompanionApp/README.md

 License
 This project is licensed under the MIT License.

+## Planned Features
+Digital Activation Deck
+Optional Activation Deck rebalance based on player count Responsive design (mobile, ipad) saved sessions shared sessions (mobile, laptop)

+## Notes
+There are a few cards that can not be implemented digitally.
+Set aside 104, 204-213 in case they come up during game play

 ## Acknowledgments
 Special thanks to the developers of Fallout: The Board Game and the open-source community for their invaluable resources.